-- Staff have a balanced workload with the expectation that Teachers will both teach as their main role but that they will perform administrative duties as required. - Workload allocation must be flexible to deal with any extra internal and external demands that may arise during an academic term or year. - Workload allocation approaches need to be transparent, practical, equitable, and easy to both understand and implement. - The workload envisaged must reflect a reasonable work-life balance and be compatible with a healthy working environment. - Staff must have adequate time for the delivery of prompt and effective feedback to students and such time will be made available in the weekly timetables.
-This is essential to the delivery of effective teaching and the successful academic progression of students34. - No Teacher will be asked to teach more than 25 contact hours a week at a maximum.
+- Workload allocation must be flexible to deal with any extra internal and external demands that may arise during an academic term or year. - Workload allocation approaches need to be transparent, practical, equitable, and easy to both understand and implement. - The workload envisaged must reflect a reasonable work-life balance and be compatible with a healthy working environment. - Staff must have adequate time for the delivery of prompt and effective feedback to students and such time will be made available in the weekly timetables.
+This is essential to the delivery of effective teaching and the successful academic progression of students36. - No Teacher will be asked to teach more than 25 contact hours a week at a maximum.
 The actual number of hours per Teacher will depend on class sizes and modules being taught.
 With the College's blended learning approach to teaching, it is envisaged that Teachers will strike a healthy balance between live taught classes and both online and in-class tutorial support.